 First of all, Internet access can be blocked entirely on both computers and mobile devices.
 Then, there are also many programs that allow employers to block specific websites or limit their usage.
 These programs often include the ability to remotely monitor Internet surfing activity, block websites for a specific number of minutes, and limit time allowed on them.
 They can also collect statistics for a given time period, telling a manager how many minutes or even hours an employee has spent on certain websites and apps.

 Additionally, some companies may have different levels of Internet restrictions for different job positions.
-The person managing the company’s social media accounts and HR department staff may have no restrictions to the Internet resources at all, for example.
+The person managing the company’s social media accounts and HR department staff may have no restrictions at all on the Internet’s resources, for example.

 Reasons for blocking social networking sites